 This course is for students who have satisfactorily completed ARAB3005 Introductory Course to Arabic Literature.
 It aims to further enhance students' proficiency of Arabic language through their focus on a special area of interest in modern standard Arabic and their understanding of an application of grammatical and stylistic rules.
 Students will read and analyse selected texts from one genre in modern standard Arabic such as short stories, novels, plays and poems.
 This course will develop students' proficiency in written structures of sophisticated complexity and their capacity to understand and evaluate specialist and technical language use as well as Arabic grammar.

-- Demonstrate proficiency in written structures of sophisticated complexity
+- demonstrate proficiency in written structures of sophisticated complexity;

-- Demonstrate their capacity to understand and evaluate technical language use as well as Arabic grammar.
+- demonstrate their capacity to understand and evaluate technical language use as well as Arabic grammar;

-- Read and analyse selected texts from one genre in modern standard Arabic such as short stories, novels, plays and poems.
+- read and analyse selected texts from one genre in modern standard Arabic such as short stories, novels, plays and poems;

-- Demonstrate their ability to present their findings in a scholarly manner in Arabic.
+- demonstrate their ability to present their findings in a scholarly manner in Arabic.

 The lecturer will provide materials selected from Arabic print media, short stories, poems, novels and other sources.

 Tuition fees are for the academic year indicated at the top of the page.
-Tuition fees will be published by 1 October for the next year.

 - Student Contribution Band: